benbahrenburg/benCoding.Map/README.md

 });
 </code></pre>

+<h2>Using ImageOverlays</h2>

+<h3>addImageOverlay</h3>

+This method adds an ImageOverlay to the MapView.
+Please note you can use to ways of adding these type of Overlays.

+First, you an use the coordBox property.
+This allows you to the upperRight and bottomLeft coordinates as shown in the exampel below.

+Parameters:
+* title : String - Title of the Overlays.
+* tag : Integer - Identifier that can be used when removing the Overlays
+* image : String  - The path to the image to be displayed.
+* coordBox : Dictionary - The coordinates to be used when displaying the Overlay.

+<b>coordBox Sample</b>

+<pre><code>
+ mapView.addImageOverlay({
+		tag:42,
+		title:'foo',
+		image:'eiffel_tower2.png', //Image path
+		coordBox:{
+			coords:
+			{
+				upperRight:{
+					latitude:48.85995,
+					longitude:2.2957
+				},
+				bottomLeft:{
+					latitude:48.85758,
+					longitude:2.2933
+				}
+			}
+		}
+	});
+</code></pre>

+You can see this example in full in the eiffel_tower_sample.js sample provided in the module's Example folder.

+The second way to add an ImageOverlay is to provide the starting coordinate and the image size.
+To do this we use the sizedBox property as soon below.

+Parameters:
+* title : String - Title of the Overlays.
+* tag : Integer - Identifier that can be used when removing the Overlays
+* image : String  - The path to the image to be displayed.
+* sizedBox : Dictionary - The starting coordinates and size to be used when displaying the Overlay.

+<b>sizedBox Sample</b>

+<pre><code>
+ mapView.addImageOverlay({
+		tag:21,
+		title:'foo2',
+		image:'ben2.png', //Image path
+		sizedBox:{
+			cellSizeLat:0.00300, //Size of image as it relates to latitude ( this is the size for 240 pixels width) cellSizeLng:0.00400, //Size of image as it relates to longitude ( this is the size for 225 pixels high)
+			coords:
+			{
+				upperRight:{
+					latitude:51.500611,
+					longitude:-0.124611
+				}
+			}
+		}
+	});
+});
+</code></pre>

+You can see this example in full in the big_ben_overlay_sample.js sample provided in the module's Example folder.

+<h3>addImageOverlayFile</h3>
+Need to create a large amount of ImageOverlays?
+You can create a JSON file with all of your coordBox and/or sizedBox ImageOverlay definitions and provide your definition file to this method.

+You can see this example in full in the image_overlay_file.js sample provided in the module's Example folder.

+<b>Sample</b>

+<pre><code>
+mapView.addImageOverlayFile('./image_overlay_file_sample.json');
+</code></pre>

+<h3>removeImageOverlay</h3>
+Using this method you can remove all ImageOverlay created using the addImageOverlay or addImageOverlayFile.
+Simply provide the tag used when creating the ImageOverlay.
+The below example will remove all ImageOverlays with the tag of 42.

+<b>Sample</b>

+<pre><code>
+mapView.removeImageOverlay({tag:42});
+</code></pre>

+<h3>removeAllImageOverlays</h3>
+Using this method you can remove all ImageOverlays created using the addImageOverlay or addImageOverlayFile.

+<b>Sample</b>

+<pre><code>
+mapView.removeAllImageOverlays();
+</code></pre>

 <h2>Helper Methods</h2>

 The below outlines a list of helper functions designed to make life easier when using the mapView.